Musical elements in the discrete-time representation of sound: Characterization of the musical note in discrete-time audio

 \subsubsection{Spatial localization}

-It is understood that the perception of sound localization occurs in our nervous system by three informations: the delay of incoming sound between both ears, the difference of sound intensity at each ear and the filtering realized by the human body, including its chest, head and ears~\cite{Roederer, hrtf, Heeger}.
+It is understood that the perception of sound localization occurs in our nervous system mainly by three cues: the delay of incoming sound (and its reflections in the surfaces) between both ears, the difference of sound intensity at each ear and the filtering performed by the human body, specially its chest, head and ears~\cite{Roederer, hrtf, Heeger}.

-Considering only the direct incidences in each ear, the equations are quite simple.
 An object placed at $(x,y)$, as in Figure~\ref{fig:spac}, is distant of each ear by:

-Where $\zeta$ is the distance between ears $\zeta$, known to be $\zeta \approx 21,5cm$ in an adult human.
-Immediate calculations result in the ITD:
+where $\zeta$ is the distance between the ears, known to be $\zeta \approx 21.5cm$ in an adult human.
+The cues for the sonic localization are not easy to calculate, but, in a very simplified model, useful for musical purposes, straightforward calculations result in the Interaural Time Difference:

 and in the Interaural Intensity Difference: